Cooking with Mamma C

 • When the potatoes are cool enough to handle but still warm, peel them with a small paring knife and discard the skins.
 Cut the potatoes in half, then cut those pieces in half.
 If needed, continue cutting the pieces in half until you have chunks that are about 1 ½ inches long.

 • Serve the potato salad at room temperature.
-Refrigerate leftovers for up to three days.
+Refrigerate leftovers for up to four days.

 Nutrition